jfo/blog/source/posts/sild-is-a-list.md

 Notice that `car.next` is a pointer, and ```print_list``` is expecting not a pointer to a cell, but an _actual cell_ to be passed into it.
-The ```*``` operator takes a pointer and `dereferences` it, which means represents not just the address of a thing but the _actual_ thing.
+The ```*``` operator takes a pointer and `dereferences` it, which means it returns not just the address of a thing but the _actual_ thing.

 If I try to run ```print_list(a_cell)``` though, this dies, because though it succeeds in passing the first  two cells through the function, when it tries to